The Quantum Frontier

 Maturity

-Unlike quantum computing, quantum sensing does not require a breakthrough in error correction or fault tolerance.
-Quantum gravimeters are already used commercially for oil and gas exploration and underground infrastructure mapping, while quantum atomic clocks provide precision timing for military navigation and defense applications, such as navigation in GPS-denied environments.
-The US military has over $200 million invested in contracts for quantum sensing systems (Rehman, 2026).
+Unlike quantum computing, quantum sensing does not require a breakthrough in either error correction or fault tolerance.
+Quantum gravimeters are already used commercially for oil and gas exploration and underground infrastructure mapping, while quantum atomic clocks can provide precision timing for military navigation in GPS-contested environments.
+The U.S. military has over $200 million invested in contracts for quantum sensing systems already (Quantum Insider, 2026).

 The engineering challenge is miniaturization and cost efficiency, not fundamental scientific discovery.